 Welcome to Fly in Uruguay - Flying tours in South America

 Our trips start in Colonia del Sacramento, the most beautiful place in Latin America.
-From there you can explore Uruguay with our Cessna C182 or other aircraft.
-By yourself or with a safety pilot or flight instructor.
-As soon as possible we will fly to the surrounding countries again as well.
+From here you can explore Uruguay, Argentina, Paraguay and Chile with our Cessna C182 or another aircraft.

 Current tour offers